-Since Mrs. McNay's founding bequest of superb French Post-Impressionist paintings, the Modern collection has grown to represent Impressionism and its forerunners, as well as later European works.
+Since Marion McNay's founding bequest of superb French Post-Impressionist paintings, the Modern collection has grown to represent Impressionism and its forerunners, as well as later European works.

 Another focus of the McNay collection is American art from the 20th century, with strong examples from both the American scene style and European-influenced modernism.